How Seller of Travel Laws Impact Service Fees [+Free Service Fee Template]

 There’s a ton to consider when creating a service fee structure for your agency.
 One of the things easy to overlook?
 Understanding how seller of travel laws will impact your service fee structure.

-In our previous article, we chatted a bit on different kinds of service fees, discussed reasons why agents reported not charging fees, provided a few resources for processing service fees, and highlighted how three travel agents decided on their fee structure.
+In our guide to charging fees, we chatted a bit about different kinds of service fees, discussed reasons why agents reported not charging fees, provided a few resources for processing service fees, and highlighted how three travel agents decided on their fee structure.

-For this article, we’re going chat on the complexities of service fees when your agency is located in states with seller of travel laws—or selling to clients in states with seller of travel laws.
+For this article, we’re going to chat about the complexities of service fees when your agency is located in states with seller of travel laws—or selling to clients in states with seller of travel laws.

 Service Fees for Hosted Agents in Seller of Travel States

 We discuss seller of travel requirements, state by state, at length in this article.
 Here we’re going to dig into the intersections between seller of travel laws and service fees.
-But don’t take it from me about legalities.
-So I reached out to Mark Pestronk, a long-time travel lawyer and a real expert in the industry.
+I reached out to Mark Pestronk via email.
+He's a long-time travel lawyer and a real expert in the industry.
 He edits a column in Travel Weekly, that I highly recommend (and which you’ll find linked in many of our articles).
 If you’re looking for a travel lawyer, Mark is definitely on the shortlist of those who we’d recommend.

-Since some readers that used a host agency expressed a belief they were unable to charge fees in seller of travel states, I asked Mark via about the legalities of hosted independent contractors charging service fees.
-Here’s what he had to say:
+Since some readers that used a host agency expressed a belief they were unable to charge fees in a seller of travel state, I asked Mark about the legalities of hosted independent contractors charging service fees.
+Here’s what he had to say, verbatim1 :

 1. California: One of the seven requirements for exemption is that the IC, 'Does not receive any consideration for air or sea transportation or other travel services from the passenger.'
 So, this rules out charging a fee.
 However, if the fee is imposed by the host and merely collected by the IC on behalf of the registered host, I think that you could get around this requirement, even if the host later remitted the fee to the IC.
 The reason why this workaround might work is that funds collected by the registered seller are protected by a trust account or bond.